How To Wash Down Jackets With 7 Awesome Steps

 1. Your Down Jackets

 First up, you’ll need a down jacket or any down product.
-In general, this system will work for that, whether it’s a sleeping bag, a quilt, or down pants.
+This system will generally work for that, whether it’s a sleeping bag, quilt, or down pants.

-You’ll be able to use the same process for washing each of those down items.
+You can use the same process for washing each down item.

 2. Specific Washing Detergent